The Ultimate Guide to Iceland's South Coast

 The village is currently the second-largest urban settlement in Southeast Iceland and has incredible views over the Vatnajokull Glacier and the stunning Vestrahorn Mountain.
 The surrounding landscape is characterized by shifting shoals and glacial rivers.
 You can also see several small islands lying to the east of the village, such as Mikley and Krokalatur.

 Hofn I Hornafirdi is often utilized for overnight stops on tours traveling along the South Coast.
-The town is notably used by those venturing as far as Jokulsarlon glacier lagoon or for anyone continuing east rather than returning west to the capital.
+The town is notably used by those venturing as far as Jokulsarlon glacier lagoon or for anyone continuing east into the East Fjords rather than returning west to the capital.
+It is a natural gateway to the best places to visit in East Iceland.

-Iceland’s South Coast is packed with iconic sights and hidden gems, from waterfalls and glaciers to black sand beaches and coastal villages.
+Iceland’s South Coast is packed with iconic sights and hidden gems, including waterfalls, glaciers, black sand beaches, hot springs, and coastal villages.
 Whether you’re self-driving or joining a guided tour, planning ahead ensures a smoother, more rewarding trip.

 Book early, take your time, and get ready for an unforgettable adventure in one of Iceland’s most breathtaking regions.